An asymptotic preserving scheme for kinetic models for chemotaxis phenomena: The kinetic model

 \section{The kinetic model}

-In this section we briefly describe the kinetic models we used.
-The turning kernel $ \mathcal{T}$ in the kinetic equation (\ref{ki}) needs to be specified.
-The turning kernel, $ \mathcal{T}$ measures the probability of velocity jump of cells from $v'$ to $v$.
+This section provides a description of the kinetic model in the first equation in (\ref{ki}), where the turning kernel $\mathcal{T}$ defines the probability density of the random velocity jump of cells from $v'$ to $v$.
 To derive the Keller- Segel equation (\ref{ma}) as $\varepsilon \rightarrow 0$, one has to incorporate both $O(1)$ and $O(\varepsilon)$ scale into $ \mathcal{T}$.
-In the following work, as in \cite{BB1,Perth05,HO1,HO2} we assume herein that the turning operator is of the form